Belgian and European patent applications

 Results of the novelty search

-After receiving the results of the novelty search from the Patent Office within 6 to 11 months, Patenthuis reports these back to you along with a brief analysis.
-You may then request further study of the novelty search and advice regarding the chances of your patent application being granted for an additional fee.
+After receiving the results of the novelty search from the Patent Office within 6 to 11 months, Patenthuis reports these results back to you along with a brief analysis.
+You may then request further study of the novelty search for an additional fee and advice regarding the chances of your European patent application being granted.

 A critical date is one year after the first filing, which is the expiry of the priority year, established by the Paris Convention.